AdiD858/ETL_Data_Quality/data_quality_spec.md

 | tested_field   | Column being tested                              |
 | expected_value | Expected value, range, or condition              |

+* is_active currently called 'Enabled': True\False , at the current flow all the tests marked as True
+* Critical - current field: if the test failes, True-stop the process, False- mentaion in the report. currently only test type 'validation' columns marked as critical.
 ---

 ## 8. Logging and Outputs